brian6484/CSKnowledge/Backend/Spring/AOP/Transactional to roll back changes.md

 ## Another work experience
 If there are like 3 business logic methods and you are catching and handling the exception in one of those methods instead of the main @Tranasactional method, it won't roll back the changes.
-There are several ways to make sure the main @Transactional method gets the exception but the most straightforward solution is
+There are several ways to make sure the main @Transactional method gets the exception but the most straightforward solution is propagating exception all the way to main method.

+BTW **very impt, transactional only rolls back on RUNTIME EXCEPTIONS**.
+If you want it to rollback on other exceptions, you have to add it to @Transactional(rollbackOn= Exception.class or your other exceptions).

 ### Sol 1 Propagate the exception all the way to the main method
 ```java